Rules, policies and behavior

 - I will use appropriate online etiquette and represent myself as an ASL ambassador.

-- I will use my assigned account(s) only and will use strong, secure passwords.
+- I will use my assigned school account(s) only and will use strong, secure and unique passwords.

 - I will not reveal private information about myself with any online service or person.